 3. Residual value risks

-Conversely, a low residual value could result in higher monthly payments during the lease, negatively affecting the lessee's budget.
+Conversely, a low residual value could result in higher monthly novated lease payments during the lease term, negatively affecting the lessee's budget.
 It's essential to find the right balance when determining residual value, as miscalculations in either direction can have significant consequences that severely impact the financial feasibility of the novated lease.

 4. Restrictions and penalties